jqnatividad/qsv/README.md

 * **Composable/Interoperable** - qsv is designed to be composable, with a focus on interoperability with other common CLI tools like 'awk', 'grep', 'ripgrep', 'sed', etc...
 It's commands can be combined with other commands via pipes, and it supports other common file formats like JSONL, Parquet, Arrow IPC, Excel, ODS, PostgreSQL, SQLite, etc. See [File Formats](#file-formats) for more info.
 * **As Portable as Possible** - qsv is designed to be portable, with installers on several platforms with an integrated self-update mechanism.
 In preference order, it supports Linux, macOS and Windows.
 See [Installation Options](#installation-options) for more info.
 * **As Easy to Use as Possible** - qsv is designed to be easy to use.
-As easy-to-use that is, as a command line interface can be :shrug:.
+As easy-to-use that is, as command line interfaces go :shrug:.
 Its commands have numerous options but have sensible defaults if a user does not want to use these options.
 The usage text is written for a data analyst audience, not developers; and there are numerous examples in the usage text, with the tests doubling as examples as well.
 In the future, it will also have a TUI (Terminal User Interface) mode.
 * **As Secure as Possible** - qsv is designed to be secure.
 It has no external runtime dependencies, and it's codebase is regularly audited for security vulnerabilities with automated DevSkim and "cargo audit" Github Actions workflows.
 It also has a [Security Policy](SECURITY.md)
 However, it does not use cryptographically secure random number generators as the performance penalty is too high and the qsv's use cases do not require it.
 (search for the codebase for "//DevSkim: ignore DS148264" to find instances where qsv uses a non-cryptographically secure random number generator)